sophia-gh/trivial-editor/README.md

 ## Resources Used
 *Ace Code Editor*, an opensource code-editor component for web projects.
 Provides a formatted editor with syntax highlighting abilities, implemented in javascript. <br>[link: https://ace.c9.io/]

-*Building a Code Editor For The Web* A youtube video series on building a simple online code editor using the *Ace Code Editor* component.
-Followed pretty closely for the front-end of *trivial-editor* <br> [link: https://www.youtube.com/watch?v=loNrxXOd2C0&list=PLa1xgJ2RrCxa3sld2GIiuKcmQbCqxc9rP]
+*Building a Code Editor For The Web* by "Coder Archive", A youtube video series on building a simple online code editor using the *Ace Code Editor* component.
+Followed pretty closely for the front-end of *trivial-editor*. <br> [link: https://www.youtube.com/watch?v=loNrxXOd2C0&list=PLa1xgJ2RrCxa3sld2GIiuKcmQbCqxc9rP]

 *http-server* A Node.js package used to run the front end of the site.
 Creates a static http-server, useful for local development. <br>[link: https://www.npmjs.com/package/http-server]

-*Flask* A pythonic framework used for the back-end of this project.
+*Flask* A Python framework used for the back-end of this project.
 This is how the trivial language processing was configured and connected to the front-end. <br>[link: https://flask.palletsprojects.com/en/stable/]